Domesticating Subpoenas

 Connecticut, Florida, Massachusetts, Maine, Missouri, Nebraska, New Hampshire, Ohio, Oklahoma, Puerto Rico, Rhode Island, Texas, West Virginia, and Wyoming all do not recognize the UIDDA.

-Arkansas, Ohio, and Wisconsin have introduced the act in 2015, but it has not yet been enacted.
+Arkansas, Ohio, and Wisconsin have introduced the act in 2015.
+But it has not yet been enacted.

 Relevant Maryland Codes